Sport climbing at the 2022 World Games

 The sport climbing competition at the 2022 World Games took place from 14 to 16 July 2022, at the Sloss Furnaces, Birmingham, United States.
 Originally scheduled to take place in July 2021, the Games were rescheduled for July 2022 as a result of the 2020 Summer Olympics postponement due to the COVID-19 pandemic.
-It served as a qualifying event for the 2024 Summer Olympics in Paris, FRA.
+It served as a qualifying event for the 2024 Summer Olympics in Paris, France.

 Qualification

 Athletes qualified for the World Games through their placement in various international and continental championships held in 2020 and 2021.
 If a quota for a particular event is not used, then it is allocated to the next eligible athlete in the same event.